Shaunavon Formation

-The Shaunavon Formation is a stratigraphical unit of Bathonian age in the Western Canadian Sedimentary Basin.
+The Shaunavon Formation is a stratigraphic unit of Bathonian age in the Western Canadian Sedimentary Basin.

 It takes the name from the town of Shaunavon, and was first described in the Tidewater A.O.
 Eastend Crown No. 1 well, drilled south-west of the settlement, by R.L.
 Milner and G.E.
 Thomas in 1954.

 Lithology

 The Shaunavon Formation is composed of two members.
 The lower member consists of buff microcrystalline massive limestone in the lower part with an oolitic bed at the top.
 The upper member consists of calcareous sandstone and oolitic limestone, shell coquina and argillaceous limestone with interbeds of gray and green shale.

 Dolomitisation can occur in both members.
 Lenticular beds separated by sedimentation breaks are common in the upper member.
 Channels also occur in the upper Shaunavon.

 Hydrocarbon production

 Oil is produced from the Shaunavon Formation in south-western Saskatchewan.

 Distribution

 The Shaunavon Formation reaches a maximum thickness of 48 m.
 It occurs in the sub-surface in south-western Saskatchewan.
 In the Williston Basin it appears present in Montana and North Dakota as the lower part of the Sawtooth Formation and Piper Formation.
 East of Weyburn, it grades into the shaley facies of the Melita Formation of Manitoba.